flashlight/flashlight/README.md

 flashlight is being very actively developed.
 See [CONTRIBUTING](CONTRIBUTING.md) for more on how to help out.

 ## Acknowledgments
-Some of flashlight is derived from [arrayfire-ml](https://github.com/arrayfire/arrayfire-ml/).
+Some of flashlight's code is derived from [arrayfire-ml](https://github.com/arrayfire/arrayfire-ml/).

 ## License
 flashlight is under an MIT-license.
 See [LICENSE](LICENSE).